jrossi237/crypto-wallet/README.md

 ## Technologies
 This was primarily built in streamlit, and requires:
 - streamlit: basic framework for the application
-- pandas: to show the completed blockchain
+- ganache: a local ethereum server
-- hashlib: to make the keys
+- web3: python library for interacting with ethereum

 ---

 ## Usage

-   To run, just type `streamlit run pychain.py` in the main directory.
+   To run, just type `streamlit run fintech_finder.py` in the main directory.

 ---